Using Intel Performance Primitives (IPP) with JUCE and CMake

 You can call the functions ippGetCpuType and ippGetCpuFeatures to confirm the dispatcher is happy.

 Unlike vDSP, there are also specific “in place” descriptors.
-You’ll see many function variants with _I appended to them, like ippsAdd_32f_I These don’t take an output vector, they are guaranteed to modify the input vector in place.
+You’ll see many function variants with _I appended to them, like ippsAdd_32f_I These don’t take an output vector, as they are guaranteed to happily modify the input vector in place.

 A Running Example

-You can see an example in CI in Pamplejuce, my JUCE template repo.
 It downloads, installs, caches, tests and exposes the PAMPLEJUCE_IPP and PAMPLEJUCE_MKL preprocessor definitions when they are available.

 It’s an additive beast with 1000 oscillators